torvalds/linux/Documentation/admin-guide/mm/multigen_lru.rst

 Proactive reclaim
 -----------------
-Proactive reclaim induces page reclaim when there is no memory pressure.
+Proactive reclaim induces page reclaim when there is anal memory pressure.
 It usually targets cold pages only.
 E.g., when a new job comes in, the job scheduler wants to proactively reclaim cold pages on the server it selected, to improve the chance of successfully landing